 The best description for a picture depends heavily on its content, composition, and context.
-Visual interpretation is subjective, but a robust description should objectively capture the elements present and suggest possible interpretations based on those elements.
+Visual interpretation is subjective, but a reliable description should objectively capture the elements present and suggest possible interpretations based on those elements.

 Key Aspects of Describing a Picture